ritika-2310/Calculator-Website/README.md

 <br><br>
 🛠️ Technologies Used
 <br><br>
-HTML5 – Structure and layout of the calculator.
+HTML – Structure and layout of the calculator.
 <br><br>
-CSS3 – Styling, colors, and button layout.
+CSS – Styling, colors, and button layout.
 <br><br>
 JavaScript – Logic for calculations, display updates, and button events.
 <br><br>